onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 collective intelligence - If Anyone Builds It, Everyone Thrives

-System fails at communicating why and how to care for others
+System fails at communicating why and how to care for others convincingly

 We have all the pieces if the puzzle because of the great unbundling - all we need to do is the great integration

+built-in error correction as the highest priority

+skin in the game

+New motivation/mobilization system

+Self justifying

+Prestige

+Choose life

+Regulating and steering desire and consumption through culture - redefining status

 Ev has direction
 - greater scales of differentiation, (thermodynamic) integration & cooperation